 In 1974, after reading about the border to border runs in a 1914 newspaper that was published by the American Motorcyclist Association, Josef (Joe) Usatin of the Southern California Motorcycle Association (SCMA) thought it would be a great idea to rekindle the old spirit of border to border runs.
 Joe decided to name this new ride; The Three Flags Classic.
 The ride was to start in Mexico near the US border and end up somewhere in Canada.
 Labor Day weekend was selected for the annual date of this long distance motorcycle event.

 In the early years the British Columbia Road Riders (BCRR) were partners with SCMA.
 They managed and hosted the finish location in Canada.
 Together with SCMA they provided a great ending to what has become a long-term tradition.
 The ride has certainly earned the term “Classic” over the years.

-As of 2012, there have been 37 very successful Three Flags Classic rallies that have started in places like Tijuana, Mexicali, Nogales and Cuidad Juarez, Mexico as well as Vancouver, and Regina Canada.
+As of 2018, there have been 43 Three Flags Classic tours that have started in places like Tijuana, Mexicali, Nogales, Cuidad Juarez, and Puerto Penasco, Mexico as well as Vancouver, Regina, and Abbotsford Canada.
 Over 25 rides have ended in Canada at cities such as; Kamloops, Penticton, Calgary, Harrison Hot Springs, Medicine Hat, Vancouver, Nanaimo, Kimberly and Whistler, B.C.
 Some of the rides have ended in Mexico at cities such as Ensenada and Tijuana.
-Three or four check points are included to keep track of the riders that seem to spread out over several states during the course of the event.
+Three or four checkpoints are included to keep track of the riders that seem to spread out over several states during the course of the event.

 ABOUT THE SCMA